BilalElBaz/Wizz-Test/theory-answers.md

 # Question 2

 To ingest the files every day, I see two options:
 * Use a cron / scheduler to run the `api/games/populate` endpoint at fixed time every day.
+Could be EventBridge.
 * Use the event system of S3 to trigger the endpoint when a file is added or changed in the bucket.

+The first option is a fixed time update to which we can adjust the timing if the games need to change outside working hours, for example.
+The second option is reactive and ensures we always have the latest data.

 I would go with the second option as it's more flexible.
-However it would require a slightly more involved infrastructure as code in order to wire the S3 bucket to the lambda.
+However, it would require a slightly more involved infrastructure as code to wire the S3 bucket to the lambda.

-If the bucket is not available in the same account as the service and it is not possible to do cross-account access, I would go with the first option.
+If the bucket is not available in the same account as the service, and it is not possible to do cross-account access, I would go with the first option.

-Also a concern would be if the service must ingest more than the hardcoded files in the `api/games/populate` endpoint code, it would be more flexible to pass to the endpoint the filenames of the files we need to ingest at a given time.
+Also, a concern is if the service must ingest more than the hardcoded files in the `api/games/populate` endpoint code, it would be more flexible to pass to the endpoint the filenames of the files we need to ingest at a given time.